ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ### Entity ID/Node ID

 Depending on your Z-Wave integration, you'll have the option to add one ID, or a comma delimited list of IDs, or your corresponding device(s).
 For Z-Wave JS you can set this entity ID in the Home Assistant call-service node, in this node, or send a message with your ID(s) in the msg.payload.entity_id field.
-For OZW you cna set the ID(s) in this node or send a messages with your ID(s) in the msg.payload.node_id field.
+For OZW you can set the ID(s) in this node or send a messages with your ID(s) in the msg.payload.node_id field.

 ### Switch Type